Start Free Trial

 Pictures also influence your customers’ decisions.
 According to a 2018 survey by Field Agent, 83 percent of digital purchase decisions by smartphone users in the US are affected by product images.

-In this article, we will talk about eBay’s policy guidelines for product pictures, the importance of product pictures, and the best practices to observe when taking eBay photos.
+In this article, we will talk about how to take pictures for eBay, the importance of product pictures, and the best practices to observe when taking eBay photos.

 eBay Policy Guidelines